esurdam/scottyandallie/wp-content/themes/forever/readme.txt

 == Changelog ==

+= 1.2.1 June 25, 2013 =
+* Removed deprecated functions and backward compatibility for versions prior to 3.4.

 = 1.2 May 3 2013 =
 * Added forward compatibility with 3.6.
 * Removed calender widget title fix, after core bug was fixed in 3.5.